Jisün: Terminology

-The term zhama came from the Persian word which is translated as "garment" or "robe" or "coat" or "clothing".

-The term means "colour" in Mongolian.
-The term originates from the Mongolian term.
-In the History of the Yuan dynasty, the is defined as a dress, being, or robe of the same colour.'
+The Chinese term zhama was borrowed from Persian 'garment, robe, coat, clothing'.
+Mongolian means 'colour'.
+The term jisün was the loan form in Mandarin.
+In the History of Yuan, the jisün is defined as a dress, being, or robe of the same colour.'

-The term was used in the Ming dynasty and originated from the term zhisun.

 History

 Origins

-The zhisun likely originated in early period of the Mongol rule; it was first introduced under the rule of Genghis Khan, but it became more elaborate after the foundation of the Yuan dynasty by Kublai Khan.
+The jisün likely originated in the early period of Mongol rule; it was first introduced under Genghis Khan, but it became more elaborate after Kublai Khan established the Yuan.